Refinishing Furniture: A Guide for Beginners

-Are you looking to revive an older piece of wood furniture?
+Are you hoping to revive an older piece of wood furniture?
 Want to know how to refinish a table, chair, or other treasured piece you’re not ready to replace just yet?
 This beginner’s guide can help.

-Refinishing furniture: Getting started
+Refinishing furniture: How to get started

-Finishing wood furniture requires a little setup first.
+Finishing wood furniture requires a bit of setup first.
 To start, gather your supplies.
 You’ll need dish soap, a few rags, a towel, paintbrushes, paint stripper, sealant, and something to sand the furniture with.
 If you have a power sander, this will make your job easiest — especially if you’re working on a larger piece of furniture.
 If not, sandpaper or a handheld sanding block can work, too.

 - Several rags (ones you don’t mind getting messy)